...

 There are multiple surgical treatment options for those men in whom medications may not be a suitable option.
 The concept of all treatments is essentially the same- to create a larger urinary channel through the prostate gland in order to allow easier urinary flow.
 The most effective options include transurethral resection of the prostate (TURP) and laser photovaporization of the prostate.

 The UroLift® System is one of the latest a minimally-invasive procedures for treating BPH.
 This state-of-the-art system provides permanent relief from the symptoms of BPH without the cutting, removing part of the prostate or even heat.
-The UroLift® essentially uses tiny implants to hold the enlarged prostate tissue out of the way of the urethra, allowing the patient to return to his normal physical activities in as little as two weeks.

 Many patients experience only minor discomfort during the recovery period.
 The procedure is performed in-office with an experienced urologist and patients may return home the same day without a catheter.

 TURP is considered the gold standard surgical treatment because of its durability and efficacy as a procedure.
 By using an endoscopic camera, our surgeons can shave away the prostatic blockage and seal blood vessels with an electrical blade until a larger urinary channel is created.
 No incision is made on the skin.
-A urinary catheter is left to drain the bladder until the channel is healed (usually 24 to 48 hours).
-Upon catheter removal, In most cases, the improvement in urinary symptoms is dramatic.

 A newer surgical option, called transurethral plasma vaporization and resection of the prostate (TURiP), allows our surgeons to perform a procedure almost identical to the TURP, but with several advantages.
 It allows vaporization of the prostate tissue as well as resection with bipolar electrical current.
-This current allows treatment to be performed in the setting of saline, a fluid found normally in our bodies.
-This in turn allows less risk of developing mineral abnormalities in the blood during the procedure, a problem found (although rarely) with TURP.
-This makes TURiP an even safer and more precise treatment of the prostate gland than the traditional TURP.
+This current allows treatment to be performed in the setting of saline, a fluid found generally in our bodies.

 Another newer minimally invasive surgical option is laser photovaporization of the prostate (PVP).
 The procedure is performed by using an endoscopic camera though the urethra as well, but instead of treating the tissue with an electric knife, the tissue is vaporized by utilizing a laser.
 The advantages of this procedure include less risk of complications and indwelling catheter duration.

 In some patients in whom the gland is markedly enlarged (>100gm), the most definitive therapy to treat their obstruction may be a simple prostatectomy.
 In this procedure, a small incision is made on the lower abdomen (similar to that of a caesarean section for women).
 The interior tissue of the prostate is removed, leaving the exterior “shell” of the prostate intact.
-This procedure is highly successful in resolving the obstructive process and requires a hospital stay of a few days.

 At Comprehensive Urology Medical Group, our Physicians have the extensive knowledge and expertise with all of these therapies in order to help you find which may be most suitable for you.